iterative/enhancement-proposals/cloud-exec.md

 ## Executors and naming

+Ideally, a user should be able to define or overwrite executors in config (`dvc.yml` or `.dvc/config`). `dvc exp run` should execute, provision/terminate if needed.

+The executor definition (`p3.large` AWS instance in `us-west` with `abcdef` volume attached) should be decoupled from pipeline definition the same way as remotes are: stage `train` runs on `my-gpu-tesla`, not executor definition with `p3.large`.

 Many instance types and even clouds could be used in a single DVC project.
 We need a way of configuring **executors** and reusing them the same way as user can configure a data remote.